 Without medical identification, other people will not know if your symptoms are caused by MS or something else.
 Wearing a medical ID can help those around you know how to respond and prevent dangerous mistakes or interactions.

-A bracelet or other form of medical ID can immediately inform first responders or emergency department staff about details of your MS. Paramedics usually check for medical information on a person’s body, in a wallet or purse, and on their phones.
+A bracelet or other form of medical ID can immediately inform first responders — such as emergency medical technicians (EMTs) or emergency department staff — about details of your MS. Paramedics usually check for medical information on a person’s body, in a wallet or purse, and on their phones.

 A survey conducted by American Medical ID found that more than 95 percent of respondents look for medical IDs during health emergencies.
-Medical IDs like MS bracelets provide vital health information to others.
+Medical alert jewelry like MS bracelets provide vital health information to others.

 Generally, medical IDs are customized to reflect your unique health status.
 They often include medical information such as: